BodenmillerGroup/T1D_Publication_Steenbuck-Damond/README.md

 Use this dataset, to check its protein levels across biological contexts (disease stages, cell types, insulitis, ICIs vs IDIs etc.).

 ## Bioinformatician:
-The dataset is highly applicable to benchmarking studies or building methods.
+The dataset is highly applicable to benchmarking studies or method development.
-Please note, data is given on Zenodo and processed by scripts usually per panel (-> Immune panel, Islet panel).
+Please note, data is provided on Zenodo.
+Scripts analyze data by panel (-> Immune panel, Islet panel).

 Tasks could include:
 - Cell type annotation & subclustering.
-- Tissue domains / niches.
+- Detection of Tissue domains / niches.
-- Methods to extract biological insights from *ordinal* cross-sectional spatial atlases
+- Methods to extract biological insights from *ordinal* cross-sectional spatial atlases.
-- Tissue domain detection and extraction of biologically informative geometric features (-> based on islets)
+- Extraction of biologically informative geometric features from tissue domains (-> based on islets).
-- Joint Multi-modal analysis of spatial data acquired on two sections, for example by integrating similar cells.
+- Joint multi-modal analysis of spatial data acquired on two sections, e.g. by integrating similar cells.
 - Scalable spatial methods as the dataset is large (16M cells; > 7,000 paired images (=14,050 IMC images)).
+- Training of foundation models.

 🚨 Please see our vignette in *imcdatasets* (https://github.com/BodenmillerGroup/imcdatasets) where we will cover details of the data and explain key metadata annotations.
-(e.g. cell-type, cell-id, ICI etc.). (*about to be uploaded*) -> For any ideas or queries, feel reach out to me (nathan.steenbuck@uzh.ch) or open an Issue.
+(e.g. cell-type, cell-id, ICI etc.). (*about to be uploaded*) -> For any ideas or queries, feel free to reach out to me (nathan.steenbuck@uzh.ch) or open an Issue in this GitHub repository.

 # Repository details:
 Pre-processing